TaylanUB/scheme-bytestructures/README.md

 Non-compound descriptors like for numbers should pass `#f` for the `ref-helper` argument, since they can't be indexed through.

-The `reffer` takes a Boolean, a bytevector (or syntax object), and an offset (or syntax object).
+The `getter` takes a Boolean, a bytevector (or syntax object), and an offset (or syntax object).
 It typically decodes a value from the bytevector found at the given offset (or generates syntax doing so).
 It may be `#f` for compound descriptors like vectors and structs where